-So, beards.
+So, beards and the best beard trimmers.
 Let’s talk about them.

 My first something that resembled a beard was that distinctive weak stubble some people get as teenagers.
 I was 14 and took great pride in those few stray hairs that popped up on my face.